Illumina/NirvanaDocumentation/docs/core-functionality/gene-fusions.md

 ![TMEM258 & FADS1 gene fusions](TMEM258_FADS1_GeneFusions.svg)

-Only two of the combinations yields a fusion contains both the transcription start site (TSS) and the stop codon.
+Only two of the combinations yields a fusion containing both the transcription start site (TSS) and the stop codon.
 In one case, we can even detect an in-frame gene fusion.
+If only unidirectional gene fusions are desired, only these two fusions can be detected.
+If `enable-bidirectional-fusions` is enabled, all four cases can be identified.

 :::info Interpreting translocation breakends